mazelado/quiz/README.md

 * SQLAlchemy

 ## To Do:
-* Create a CLI - _In process_
-  * Add ability to add and remove questions through an interface
 * Add ability to take a quiz and see score instead of just printing one
 * Add ability to see which topics need more studying
   * Add section/topic information to question table